google/visualblocks/custom_nodes/README.md

 Check out the [`node_spec.d.ts`](./types/src/node_spec.d.ts) typescript file for the full documentation.
-Refer to the annotated screenshot below for a visual representation of how a node is contructed and where each part is specified in the `NodeSpec`.
+Refer to the annotated screenshot below for a visual representation of how a node is constructed and where each part is specified in the `NodeSpec`.

 <img src="./screenshots/node_structure.png" width="536"/>